 Having dependable, quality childcare is essential if you are a parent who must work to support your family.
 No matter how well you research your childcare options, your child could suffer serious injuries in an accident caused by the negligence of the facility or a staff member.

 You may be able to hold the childcare center responsible for compensating your child for their injuries.
 However, these claims are not easy to resolve.
-You need the help of a skilled and dedicated child injury lawyer who is willing to fight for their rights and understands the special procedures that must be followed under California law to get their settlement approved by the court.
+You need the help of a skilled and dedicated child injury lawyer willing to fight for their rights and understand the special procedures that must be followed under California law to get their settlement approved by the court.

 Types of Childcare Facilities in Southern California

 There are many options for childcare, and which one a parent chooses will be based on the quality of care to be provided to their child and practical considerations like cost or location.
-Most of these options are not in-home care, and this means that parents have less control over the level of supervision and care of their child.
-Here are the major settings where daycare is provided and injuries can occur:
+Most of these options are not in-home care, which means that parents have less control over their child's level of supervision and care.
+Here are the significant settings where daycare is provided and injuries can occur:

 - Home care, such as nannies, au pairs, and babysitters